symfony/symfony-docs/testing.rst

     Asserts that the given number of requests has been made on the HttpClient.
     By default it will check on the HttpClient, but you can also pass a specific HttpClient ID.

-.. versionadded:: 6.4

-    The HttpClient assertions were introduced in Symfony 6.4.

 ..
 TODO
 ..
 End to End Tests (E2E)